MicLu/GraphRanker/README.md

 Prints the ranking of all the graphs added by the start of the program before the command “TopK”.

-Each graph it’s identified by its unique id (that is assigned during "AggiungiGrafo") and a number considered in the raking which is the sum of all the minimum path from the node 0 and all the others nodes of the graph, considering 0 the value of the nodes not reachable by the node 0.
+Each graph it’s identified by its unique id (that is assigned during "AggiungiGrafo") and a number considered in the ranking which is the sum of the cost of all the minimum path from the node 0 to all the others nodes of the graph, considering 0 the value of the nodes not reachable by the node 0.

 ---